 Our referrals frequently, but not always, come to us with a Court Order in place or at least in the works.
+The existence of a Court Order does not guarantee acceptance to the program.
+That will be determined during our intake process.
 The families that are self-referred are less common, but subject to the same process.
 Our referrals come by phone, email, or through our website.
 Once that contact is made, a typical intake procedure for families (with shared decision making) is as follows:

 – Administration sends preliminary paperwork (Authorization for Release of Information, Workshop Terms, a Time for Families informational guide, and Workshop Guidelines) to the inquirer on an informational basis only.

 – An informational call with administration is provided upon request to answer logistical questions.
-If there are specific clinical questions about the TF Family Reunification workshops, then a short orientation call is scheduled with members of our clinical team.
+If there are specific clinical questions about the TF Connection Focused family workshops, then a short orientation call is scheduled with members of our clinical team.

 – TF will begin to formulate a case specific approach for your particular family situation in order to determine the basic outline for the program (including consideration for services through Transitioning Beyond, see www.transitioningbeyond.com).
 This may include phone calls with previously and currently involved professionals as well as a review of pertinent documents such as a court order, a custody evaluation, etc… At any point during this Intake process, please notify us of any new Court Order or of any stipulation between the parents.
 At this time, both parents will be brought into the process if possible (if this has not already happened).

-– Final paperwork will be forwarded to the appropriate parties (Release of Liability, Office Policies, etc.).
+– Once accepted for the TF workshop, final paperwork will be forwarded to the appropriate parties (Release of Liability, Office Policies, etc.).
 This will usually include both parents if possible whether or not they are both participating in the workshop.
-These will be returned to email@example.com, or by mail as requested.
+These will be returned to firstname.lastname@example.org, or by mail as requested.

-– Once it is clear that a family will be attending a Family Reunification Workshop, and if the appropriate paperwork and deposit are submitted and complete, the administrator will schedule comprehensive phone interviews between clinical staff and both parents.
+– The administrator will schedule comprehensive phone interviews between clinical staff and both parents.
 Additional calls may include, but are not limited to, GALs, therapists, case managers, etc.

 – Administration will be in contact with the parent/parents participating in the Family Workshop to assist them with logistics such as accommodations, culinary preferences or restrictions, and any assistance the family requires.

-– Final payment is due one week prior to attendance.
+– Final payment is due ten days prior to attendance.

 – Orientation calls with children are scheduled some time during the week prior to the workshop.
 This will enable us to answer any questions or address any concerns he/she may have regarding what his/her experience may look like at the Family Workshop.